MrFriendCS/MrFriendCS.github.io/H-CS-SDD.md

 #### Reading parallel arrays from a file

-Declare large enough parallel arrays to hold the data.
+Declare parallel arrays that are large enough to hold the data.

 ``` python
 names = [""] * 4